j-mckerracher/obsidian-vault/01-Projects/ARL-RL/START-HERE.md

 # ARL-RL Project — Start Here

-> **For New Researchers & AI Agents**: This document provides your roadmap to the ARL-RL project documentation.
+> This document provides your roadmap to the ARL-RL project documentation.

----

-## 🎯 First Stop: README.md

-**[[README]]** is your comprehensive entry point.
-It contains:
-- Current project status and immediate next actions
-- Recent session context (last 3-5 sessions)
-- Quick navigation to all core documents
-- Known issues and blockers
-- Key results summary
-- Onboarding guide for AI agents

-**Start there, then return here for the full documentation map.**

 ---